nus-cs2103-AY2021S1/ip/README.md

    1. Click `Open or Import`.
    1. Select the project directory, and click `OK`
    1. If there are any further prompts, accept the defaults.
-1. After the importing is complete, locate the `src/main/java/Chatterbox.java` file, right-click it, and choose `Run Chatterbox.main()`.
+1. After the importing is complete, locate the `src/main/java/chatterbox.Chatterbox.java` file, right-click it, and choose `Run chatterbox.Chatterbox.main()`.
 If the setup is correct, you should see something like the below:
    ```
-   Hello I'm Chatterbox.
+   Hello I'm chatterbox.Chatterbox.
 What can I do for you?
    ```